-Both categories of applicants can be assigned 'a code 207 no show' by Fedasil after an evaluation by the dispatching desk of Fedasil is conducted.
-A "code 207 no show" is an administrative term which means that Fedasil limits the material assistance to the reimbursement of medical expenses.
-This means that applicants have to secure housing themselves during the entire asylum procedure and that they are not entitled to the other rights provided for in Article 2(6) of the Reception Act (i.e., food, clothing, social assistance, the granting of a daily allowance, access to legal assistance, and interpreting services).
-Fedasils' decision to limit material assistance has thus a significant impact on the applicants.
+On the basis of these instructions, both categories of applicants could receive a 'code 207 no show' by Fedasil after an evaluation by the dispatching desk of Fedasil was conducted.
+A 'code 207 no show' is an administrative term which means that Fedasil limits the material assistance to the reimbursement of medical expenses.
+This means that applicants have to secure housing themselves during the entire asylum procedure and that they are not entitled to the other rights provided for in Article 2(6) of the Reception Act (i.e. food, clothing, social assistance, the granting of a daily allowance, access to legal assistance, and interpreting services).
+Fedasil's decision to limit material assistance has thus a significant impact on the applicants.

-The function of the dispatching service of Fedasil is based on an assessment of the situation of applicants, which will pay particular attention to the capacity and availability for asylum authorities, individual background and needs of the applicant, and their network in Belgium.
-If the evaluation shows that the applicant did not stay in or left the reception network "presumably to abscond from the authorities under the Dublin procedure", the dispatching desk may decide not to allocate a new reception place.
-Practice has shown that the refusal to grant reception conditions is categoric and of general nature, meaning that it does not take into account individual circumstances such as vulnerabilities nor whether a dignified standard of living will be ensured, in clear violation of article 4 of the Reception Act (see Reduction or withdrawal of reception conditions).
-Moreover, some of these decisions do not provide for a legal basis.
+Although according to the instructions, the decision should be based on a circumstantial assessment of the situation of applicants, with particular attention to their individual background and needs, their network in Belgium and their availability for the asylum instances, practice has shown that after the instructions became applicable, the refusal to grant reception conditions to both categories of asylum seekers was categorical and of general nature.
+Most of these decisions did not take into account individual circumstances such as vulnerabilities nor whether a dignified standard of living would be ensured, in clear violation of article 4 of the Reception Act (see Reduction or withdrawal of reception conditions).
+Moreover, some of these decisions did not provide for a legal basis.